CarInsurance.com Insights

 Who is Nationwide best for?

-Nationwide also received the highest ranking for service in the J.D.
+Nationwide scored the highest for usage-based insurance in the J.D.
+Power 2025 U.S. Auto Insurance Study, receiving 698 out of a possible 1,000 points.
+It also received the highest ranking for service in the J.D.
 Power 2025 U.S. Insurance Digital Experience Study with a score of 730.

 How much does Nationwide car insurance cost?

 Remember, the rate you pay may be higher or lower, depending on various factors, some of which are beyond your control.
-Your age, gender, driving history, location, choice of vehicle and coverage selections can each affect the rate you pay for car insurance and each state has its own regulations.
+Your age, gender, driving history, location, choice of vehicle and coverage selections can each affect the rate you pay for car insurance, and each state has its own regulations.

-| Company | Full coverage monthly cost |
+| Company | Monthly premium |

 |---|---|